brentp/mosdepth/README.md

 ## distribution output

-`distribution` gives the proportion of bases covered at a given threshhold.
-It is **useful for QC**.
+This is **useful for QC**.

-the `--distribution` option, outputs a cumulative distribution indicating then proportion of genome bases (or the proportion of the `--by`) that were covered for at least a given coverage value.
+The `--distribution` option outputs a cumulative distribution indicating then proportion of genome bases (or the proportion of the `--by`) that were covered for at least a given coverage value.